aarsonline/aarsonline.github.io/class2/ser1/REF.md

 Gomez, Miguel Angel Rubio, and Michael Ibba.
 "Aminoacyl-tRNA synthetases."
 Rna 26.8 (2020): 910-936.

+Belostotsky, Ruth, et al. "Mutations in the mitochondrial seryl-tRNA synthetase cause hyperuricemia, pulmonary hypertension, renal failure in infancy and alkalosis, HUPRA syndrome."
+The American Journal of Human Genetics 88.2 (2011): 193-200.

+Linnankivi, Tarja, et al. "Splicing defect in mitochondrial Seryl‐tRNA synthetase gene causes progressive spastic paresis instead of HUPRA syndrome."
+Human Mutation 37.9 (2016): 884-888.

+Musante, Luciana, et al. "Mutations of the aminoacyl‐tRNA‐synthetases SARS and WARS2 are implicated in the etiology of autosomal recessive intellectual disability."
+Human mutation 38.6 (2017): 621-636.

 Guitart, Tanit, et al. "New Aminoacyl-tRNA Synthetase-like Protein in Insecta with an Essential Mitochondrial Function."
 Journal of Biological Chemistry 285.49 (2010): 38157-38166.